blazium-engine/blazium-docs/tutorials/scripting/gdscript/static_typing.rst

 .. note::

     1. There is no difference between ``=`` and ``:=`` for constants.
-    2. You don't need to write type hints for constants, as Godot sets it automatically from the assigned value.
+    2. You don't need to write type hints for constants, as Blazium sets it automatically from the assigned value.
 But you can still do so to make the intent of your code clearer.
        Also, this is useful for typed arrays (like ``const A: Array[int] = [1, 2, 3]``),
        since untyped arrays are used by default.